 In carrying out their responsibilities including making appointments, awarding contracts, or recommending individuals for rewards or benefits, Members must make decisions on merit.
-Whilst Members must have regard to the professional advice of officers and may properly take account of the views of others, including their political groups, it is their responsibility to decide what view to take and, if appropriate how to vote on any issue.
+Whilst Members must have regard to the professional advice of officers and may properly take account of the views of others, it is their responsibility to decide what view to take and, if appropriate how to vote on any issue.